gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/02 - Exodus.md

 **Ex 14:13**
 *And Moses said to the people, "Fear not, stand firm, and see the salvation of the LORD, which he will work for you today; for the Egyptians whom you see today, you shall never see again.*

+**Ex 22:25**
+*If you lend money to any of my people with you who is poor, you shall not be to him as a creditor, and you shall not exact interest from him.* ^a023e5